Chronic Lymphocytic Leukemia

 U.S. News has named Jefferson among the best hospitals in the nation for Cancer care.

-If you are diagnosed with chronic lymphocytic leukemia, the experienced team at the Sidney Kimmel Cancer Center at Jefferson can carefully guide you through available treatment options that address all your medical, emotional and spiritual needs.
+If you are diagnosed with chronic lymphocytic leukemia, the experienced team at the Sidney Kimmel Cancer Center – Jefferson Health can carefully guide you through available treatment options that address all your medical, emotional and spiritual needs.

 The standard method for preventing GVHD, which involves delivering chemotherapy drugs prior to transplantation, can weaken the immune system, which may cause infections and even secondary cancers.
 Through this novel procedure developed at Jefferson, chemotherapy drugs are administered after the introduction of T cells but before stem cells are given.
 As a result, GVHD-causing cells are killed, while sparing cells that restore the immune system.
 In clinical trials, this approach is bringing individuals lacking well-matched donors quicker, broader access to transplants with better results.

-Additionally, we will provide you and your family a support network that includes specially trained nurses, educators, fellow patients and cancer survivors.
-Among the wide variety of support programs offered at Jefferson is our Buddy Program, which matches cancer patients with trained volunteer cancer survivors who have been through treatment themselves.
-You can also access services to meet your emotional and psychological needs during the course of your treatment through the Marcus Institute of Integrative Health.
+Additionally, Jefferson Health will provide you and your family a support network that includes specially trained nurses, educators, fellow patients and cancer survivors.
+Among the wide variety of support programs we offer is our Buddy Program, which matches cancer patients with trained volunteer cancer survivors who have been through treatment themselves.
+You can also access services to meet your emotional and psychological needs during the course of your treatment through the Jefferson Health Marcus Institute of Integrative Health.